Africa coronavirus cases to rise as some escape detection: Africa CDC head

 ADDIS ABABA (Reuters) - Africa will likely see increasing numbers of coronavirus cases in coming weeks because it’s “very likely” that some cases are slipping through the net, the head of the Africa Centres for Disease Control said on Thursday.

-“We are picking some people but we are also missing some people,” said Africa CDC director John Nkengason.
+“We are picking some people but we are also missing some people,” said Africa CDC director John Nkengasong.
 “The situation will get worse before it gets better because the chances are clear that people have slipped through.”

 The virus has multiplied in Africa more slowly than Asia or Europe, but 34 African nations have now reported a total of more than 600 coronavirus cases.
 Worldwide, it has infected nearly 220,00 people and killed nearly 9,000, according to a Reuters tally.